 In 1907 New York City banned fireworks so young immigrant, Jacob Starr, designed a wood-and-iron ball illuminated with 100 light bulbs and weighing 700 pounds to be lowered from a flag pole at midnight on New Year’s Eve.
 That tradition has been carried on for over 110 years.
 And today the Times Square Ball has evolved to contain more than 32,000 LED’s that can produce 16 million colors and billions of patterns.

 The notion of dropping a ball to mark the passage of time dates to 1833 when at England’s Royal Observatory in Greenwich the first “time-ball” was installed.
-At one o’clock each afternoon the ball would drop to allow the nearby ships captains to precisely set their chronometers.
+At one o’clock each afternoon the ball would drop to allow the captains of the nearby ships to precisely set their chronometers.

 There have only been two years since 1907 that the Ball has not been lowered in Times Square.
 In 1942 and 1943 the ceremony was suspended due to the wartime “dimout” of lights in New York City.
 However, not even an official suspension of festivities could stop the crowds from gathering to greet the New Year.
 These new years were greeted with a minute of silence followed by the ringing of chimes from sound trucks at the base of the tower.